AFinney1/C19-Predict/README.md

 A rudimentary example of an LSTM Neural Network trained on confirmed COVID-19 cases as time-series data.

-This project is still an early work in progress.
+This project is still a very early work in progress.